biogeospatial/Biodiverse_publication_list/Indices.md

 ### Phylogenetic Endemism central ###

-**Description:**   Phylogenetic endemism (PE).
-Uses labels from neighbour set one but local ranges from across both neighbour sets.
+**Description:**   A variant of Phylogenetic endemism (PE) that uses labels from neighbour set 1 but local ranges from across both neighbour sets 1 and 2.
+Identical to PE if only one neighbour set is specified.
-Trims the tree to exclude labels not in the BaseData object.

 **Subroutine:**   calc_pe_central